klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 **Instructions:**

+1. **Create the useCreateGame File:**

-1. Create a new file at `src/lib/hooks/use-create-game.ts`.
+   - Create a new file at `src/lib/hooks/use-create-game.ts`.

-2. Implement the `useCreateGame` hook that creates a new game using the `api`.
+2. **Implement the `useCreateGame` Hook:**

-3. Use Next.js's `useRouter` for navigation to redirect the user to the new game page after creation.
+   - Create a function that uses the `api` to create a new game.
+   - Use the Next.js `useRouter` hook to handle navigation.
+   - Add an option to control whether to redirect after game creation.

 **Hints:**

+- Import `useRouter` from `next/navigation`.
-- The hook should return a function that can be called to create a new game.
+- Use `api.games.create()` to create a new game.
-- This is similar to creating a service in Angular that handles navigation and data operations.
-- Remember to handle asynchronous operations with `async` and `await`.
+- Use `router.push()` to navigate to the new game page.

 Here's a starting point for your `useCreateGame` hook: